-2070 DATA 23 LEE,17 JACKSON,33 JOHNSTON, 10 LONGSTREET, 04 PICKETT
+2070 DATA 23 LEE,17 JACKSON,33 JOHNSTON,10 LONGSTREET,04 PICKETT function, and it ignores the PLAYERX entries.

 In the output, "JOHNSTON" and "LONGSTREET" would appear as "JOHNSTO" and "LONGSTR."

 The programs are listed with dummy entries in the DATA statements, such as 44 JIM and 10 PLAYERX.
 Substitute your own team members for these entries.
 If your team has fewer than 20 players, leave the remaining dummy entries in the DATA statements; the program must have 20 entries to